scrabbletank/farhome-rules/monstroustreasure.md

 #### Band of Silence
 *Wondrous Item*

 This black metal band resizes itself to fit around the wearers forearm.
 Once per day you can command the band to emit a field of absolute silence for 10 minutes.
 Once activated the field stays until dispelled or the duration ends.
 The field extends to all adjacent tiles around the wearer and moves with them.
-A creature in the field is unable to make or hear a sound, and gains resistance 3 to thunder damage.
+A creature in the field is unable to make or hear a sound, is Silenced, and gains resistance 3 to thunder damage.

 #### Barrier Cloak
 *Wondrous Item, Requires Attunement*